SuperDARN/DDWG/reports/Krieger_ddwg_2021.md

-# DDWG Report: SuperDARN Workshop 2021
+# DDWG Comprehensive Report for June 2020 - May 2021: SuperDARN Workshop 2021

 ## Activity over the past year